-NSE provides opportunities for students to study for a semester or a year at another NSE college or university in the United States, Canada, Guam, Puerto Rico, and the U.S. Virgin Islands.
+The National Student Exchange provides a unique and exciting opportunity for students who wish to study away for an academic year, one semester or a summer at one or more of nearly 200 institutions in the United States, Canada, Guam, Puerto Rico and the U.S. Virgin Islands.